 GD is an inherited disorder that lasts throughout a person's lifetime.

 GD occurs when a baby inherits two copies of the mutated gene that causes GD, one from each parent.
 Each parent usually has only one copy of the mutated gene and therefore doesn't have GD.
 Because the parents don't know they are carrying the mutated gene, there is nothing they can do to prevent their babies from having the disorder.

 Caring for someone with GD involves trying to prevent complications from the disorder.

-People with type 1 GD and type 3 GD live longer than people with type 2 GD.
-Over time, people with type 1 and type 3 may become resistant to the effect of medications.
+People with GD1 and GD3 live longer than people with GD2.
+Over time, people with GD1 and GD3 may become resistant to the effect of treatments.
 In those cases, bone marrow transplantation may be recommended.